manikantesh/finopsoptimizer/docs/index.md

 # FinOps Optimizer Documentation

 Welcome to the FinOps Optimizer documentation!
-This comprehensive AI-powered platform helps you optimize costs across AWS, Azure, GCP, and Oracle Cloud with intelligent agents, real-time dashboards, and enterprise-grade features.
+This comprehensive platform helps you optimize costs across AWS, Azure, GCP, and Oracle Cloud with intelligent rightsizing, reserved instance analysis, and automated resource cleanup.

 ## 🚀 Quick Start